AlignCoder: Aligning Retrieval with Target Intent for Repository-Level Code Completion: Introduction

 We evaluate \aligncoder with extensive experiments using five backbone LLMs on two benchmarks: CrossCodeEval~\cite{ding2023crosscodeeval} and RepoEval~\cite{zhang2023repocoder}.
 These two benchmarks are widely used in repository-level code completion.
 Experimental results show that our framework achieves an 18.1\% improvement in EM score compared with baselines on the CrossCodeEval Python. \aligncoder demonstrates high generalizability, showing effectiveness across various code LLMs and programming languages.

 To summarize, our main contributions are: \begin{itemize} \item We introduce \aligncoder, a repository-level code completion framework.
 The proposed query enhancement mechanism allows the enhanced query to have a greater possibility of including key tokens relevant to the target code.
 This framework effectively addresses the misalignment problem between query and target code in the retrieval process. \item We train the retriever using reinforcement learning, resulting in Alignretriever.
 This retriever learns to leverage the inference information in enhanced queries to achieve more accurate retrieval. \item We perform extensive experimental evaluation on various benchmarks and code LLMs.
 The results show that \aligncoder achieves superior performance compared to previous approaches.
-We provide our code and data at https://anonymous.4open.science/r/AlignCoder. \end{itemize}
+We provide our code and data at https://github.com/DeepSoftwareAnalytics/AlignCoder. \end{itemize}